osaario/react-declarative-state/README.md

 ### Form

 Form is a controlled component that calls onChange on every form submit.
+Form supports validation.

 ```JSX
 import React, { Fragment } from "react"